cwaniraj149/Frontend-Mentor-QR-code-component/README.md

 ## My process

 Using HTML and CSS I designed this project.
 This project was quite simple and easy.
-As the actual dimensions of image, font-family and other few details were not provided so I assumed it by myself.
+As the actual dimensions of image and other few minor details were not provided so I assumed it by myself.

 ### Built with